david-davidson/linktagger.py/README.md

 ###Tag all your links at once!

-Whether you&rsquo;re on Linux, Mac, or Windows, this Python script lets you tag files in bulk from the command line.
+Whether you&rsquo;re on Linux, Mac, or Windows, this Python script lets you add Google link tagging (GLT) in bulk from the command line.

-Just run it from the terminal (1), name the files you'd like to tag (2), and choose from three optional modes (3): `-strip` removes preexisting GLT, `-backup` backs up everything it tags with the extension `.backup`, and `-rf` tags files not only in the target directory, but in all its subdirectories, too.
+Just run it from the terminal (1), specify the files you&rsquo;d like to tag (2), and choose from three optional modes (3): `-strip` removes preexisting GLT, `-backup` backs up everything it tags (with the extension `.backup`), and `-rf` tags files not only in the target directory, but in all its subdirectories, too.

 Like this: